-Through academic endeavor and public outreach, the Center for Southeast Asian Studies (CSEAS) at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
+Through academic endeavor and public outreach, the Center for Southeast Asian Studies (CSEAS) at NIU is dedicated to increasing the world’s knowledge and understanding of Southeast Asia's eleven countries: Brunei, Burma/Myanmar, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, Timor-Leste and Vietnam.

 Located 65 miles west of Chicago, NIU is a comprehensive undergraduate and graduate university with approximately 19,000 students.
-For those pursuing an undergraduate minor or contract major in Southeast Asian studies, or a Southeast Asia-focused graduate certificate, NIU and CSEAS offer:
+If you are interested in pursuing either an undergraduate minor or contract major in Southeast Asian studies, or a Southeast Asia-focused graduate certificate, NIU and CSEAS offer:

 - Fellowships and scholarship opportunities

 - Language training in Burmese, Indonesian, Khmer, Tagalog, Thai, and distance Vietnamese (via UW-Madison)

 - Research in a variety of disciplines